Edward Keeling: Post war activity

+He published his story as Adventures in Turkey and Russia in 1924.

 After the war he entered business: he was General Manager of the Turkish Petroleum Company, a member of Lloyd's of London and a director of the Wallsend and Hebburn Coal Company.

 Keeling unsuccessfully contested the 1929 general election in the Southwark Central constituency, a safe seat for the Labour Party.

 His next parliamentary candidacy was at the 1935 general election, when he was elected as MP for Twickenham.
 His name is best known in legislative and Parliamentary circles as a result of the question he asked of the then Prime Minister, Neville Chamberlain, on 26 July 1938: "whether he has considered a memorandum on the evils of legislation by reference submitted to him by a number of Members; and whether he has any statement to make".

 The Prime Minister, as the Minister responsible for the work of the Office of the Parliamentary Counsel, who draft all UK Government legislation, replied that: "I have considered the memorandum with interest ...
 The suggestion made is, in effect, that a Bill amending or applying an existing enactment by reference should contain a Schedule setting out the enactment as it will read when amended by the Bill ...
 This method is not, I understand, put forward as a panacea to be used in all cases ...
 There are, however, undoubtedly some cases where the method suggested by the memorandum would be both practicable and advantageous; and I have instructed the Parliamentary Counsel to proceed experimentally on the lines suggested in suitable cases".
 These Schedules have subsequently become known as 'Keeling schedules'.

 From 1945–1946 Keeling served as Mayor of Westminster.
 In 1952 he was knighted.

 Keeling held the Twickenham seat until his death in 1954.
 The resulting by-election in January 1955 was won by the Conservative candidate, Gresham Cooke.